gabcg/notes/IEO Notes/IEO_QuickNotes.md

 		* For this reason, reproducibility is the minimum standard.
 * Reproducibility is not only about the data, but also about having software and specifically those particular versions) available.
 That is why cloud computing and Docker are important.

+## Functional Enrichment

+* Functional enrichment is used with DE genes to study the molecular processes they are involved.
+* Biological pathway: series of actions among molecules in a cell that leads to certain product.
+* Genes act collectively under finely tuned molecular regulatory programs.
+* DE pathways can be searched within those that are defined (databases such as Reactome or KEGG).
+* Pathways can be defined as gene sets, which can be obtained from Gene Ontology or MSigDB.
+* Some pathway definitions don't include the ones of interest, which requires manual curation or inference.
+* Pathways can be already seen visually (volcano plots), but it is possible to obtain them statistically.
+* DE pathways can be found by functional enrichment:
+	* Search DE genes.
+	* For each set, see how many of the DE genes are there.
+		* The set is enriched if it contains more DE genes than the expected by pure chance.
+		* A hypergeometric test (Fisher's exact test) can be applied.
+* Fisher's exact test:
+	* Null hypothesis: a gene set does not include more DE genes than the expected by chance.
+	* Gene universe: all considered genes.
+	* The number of DE genes follows an hypergeometric distribution under the null hypothesis.
+	* This test is used in the analysis of contingency tables that result from cross-classifying objects by two factors (in this case, membership to a set and DE status).
+	* The lower the p-value the less consistent with chance observing those k genes.
+* Gene Ontology (GO) analysis: apply the one-tailed Fisher's exact test to every gene set in the GO database.
+	* All terms belong to three ontologies.
+	* Terms are related to each other by parent-child relationships (from general to specific).
+	* GO terms are annotated to genes
+* GO analysis with `GOstats`:
+	* Parameter object with information specifying the gene universe, the set of DE genes, the annotation package to use.
+	* Run the functional enrichment analysis.
+	* Store and visualize results.
+* GO analysis can have redundancy because it is hierarchical and some genes can be in the parent and child terms.
+	* Conditional testing solves this: the child term is considered more relevant.
+* Finally, terms with few or a lot of genes are not informative, so it is better to filter them out.

+## GSEA and GSVA

+* Classical FE based on Fisher's exact tests require a list of DE genes.
+* In some contexts, this list is too small or no significant DE genes exist.
+* This doesn't mean that there aren't molecular mechanisms changed: maybe genes change little but coordinately.
+* GSEA adresses this: it looks for differential expression at the gene level.
+	* There are multiple methods based on this idea.
+* Main concepts:
+	* An enrichment score is calculated for each gene set as function of the changes in gene expression of the genes forming the set.
+* Data is prepared by loading molecular data and gene sets to one object.
+* Simple GSEA is parametric.
+It has a distribution of t-statistics that is approximately normal.
+This allows to calculate a z-score.
+* Higher Z-score: higher enrichment.
+* As the z-scores follow a normal distribution, a z-test can be done by calculating p-values.
+Multiple tests adjustmen is needed because of gene set overlaps.
+* We can also calculate the gene set overlap.
+* With z-scores, sometimes the shift inmean expression can be cancelled out when half the genes are up and half are down.
+Chi2 is adequate to detect this (it is called change in scale).
+	* For gene sets > 20 genes the chi2 follows a normal distribution.

+**GSVA**

+* There are different types of GSEA approaches:
+	* Tested null hypothesis:
+		* Competitive: involves genes in and out the set.
+		* Self-contained: only genes in the set.
+	* ES calculated using phenotypes or not:
+		* Supervised: uses phenotypes.
+		* Unsupervised: doesn't use phenotypes.
+	* Units quantifies by ES:
+		* Entire smple population: ES tells something about a gene set and the entire dataset.
+		* Single sample: ES tells something about a gene set and an individual sample.
+* GSVA: unsupervised and single sample.
+Non parametric, with a competitive-like approach.
+* Allows pathway-centric analyses of gene expression

+**Conclusions**

+* GSEA detects small but consistent changes in expression within gene sets and facilitate the interpretability of results.
+* Simple GSEA: allows one to detect shifts in mean expression and changes in scale.
+It assumes, however, that genes are expressed independently.
+* Non-specific filtering methods for gene sets are pretty much limited to constraining their minimum and maximum size.
+Other strategies that could remove irrelevant gene set definitions upfront would likely decrease false positive calls and increase statistical power.

+## QA, Mapping & Summarization of HTS Reads

+* HTS instrument produce sequencing reads.
+	* Those are raw data.
+	* Discrete nature (opposed to continuous fluorescence from microarrays).
+	* Prone to technical variability and biases.
+		* Some a re unknown, as the technology evolves.
+	* Stored in FASTQ, with quality encoded in ASCII characters (platform-specific meanings).
+	* Quality value: integer mapping of the probability of the base call being incorrect.
+Current standard: Phred.
+	* QA is needed to filter out low-quality reads or reads that are not useful.
+* Possible QA diagnostics:
+	* Nucleotide distribution throuhg all reads independently at each cycle.
+		* Obtain the numbers of each nucleotide for each cicle and divide by the total nucleotides of that cycle.
+	* Mean quality per cycle.
+		* Coherce quality scores to a matrix of integers.
+	* Average quality distribution per read (using a random sample of reads).
+	* Filter out low quality reads.
+Filter by distance to some specific reads by obtaining the distribution of distances to decide a cutoff.
+* Read mapping:
+	* Align them to a reference genome.
+Specific tools exist for short reads.
+	* BWA: used to call variants from aligned reads of DNA-seq experiments.
+	* STAR: to obtain expression profiles from aligned reads of RNA-seq experiments.
+	* Formats: SAM is the *de facto* standard.
+BAM is its binary representation.
+* Summarization into features of interest (exons, transcripts, genes):
+	* Approaches:
+		* Count reads falling into knownfeatures.
+		* Assemble reads to identify novel features and count reads per feature again.
+	* `GenomicFeatures` and `GenomicAlignments` packages.
+	* Starting point: BAM files.
+	* Annotations are needed to summarize by counting.
+	* Overlaps are summarized and a `SummarizedExperiment` object is returned.
+	* There are different strategies for the summarization if a read does not map an entire feature: union, intersection strict and intersection non-empty.

 ## Analysis of Metabolomics Data

 **Introduction**